Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-The treatment of your foreign driver’s licence will vary depending on the state or territory in which you live as well as your permanent residency status.
-Generally however, visitors and temporary visitors may use their current foreign licence for as long as it’s valid (with a formal translation of that licence into English, if applicable).
-However, if you’re a permanent resident, it’s common that states will require that you hold their state-specific driver’s licence typically within three months residency in the ACT, South Australia, Tasmania, Queensland and Western Australia, and six months residency in New South Wales and Victoria.
+Generally, visitors and temporary visitors may use their current foreign licence for as long as it’s valid (with a formal translation of that licence into English, if applicable).
+However, if you’re a permanent resident, it’s common that states require that you hold their state-specific driver’s licence typically within three months residency in the ACT, South Australia, Tasmania, Queensland and Western Australia, and six months residency in New South Wales and Victoria.

-Certain states will also accept an International Driving Permit (IDP), which can be obtained from the country where the original licence was issue, or an English translation of the licence if applicable.
-The Northern Territory, in particular, requires that overseas visitors hold both their current foreign licence, as well as an overseas issued IDP to legally be allowed to drive.
-However, as with the other states and territories, after the driver has been in the country for three months, they will be required to obtain a Northern Territory licence if they wish to continue driving in the territory.
+Certain states also accept an International Driving Permit (IDP), which you can obtain from the country where the original licence was issued, or an English translation of the licence if applicable.
+In particular, the Northern Territory requires that overseas visitors hold both their current foreign licence and an overseas issued IDP to be allowed to drive legally.
+However, as with the other states and territories, after the driver has been in the country for three months, they must obtain a Northern Territory licence if they wish to continue driving in the territory.

-Of course, you must only drive vehicles which your overseas licence entitles you to drive, must follow all of your state’s road rules and regulations, must not have been disqualified from driving, and must not hold a suspended/cancelled/expired or otherwise withdrawn licence.
+You must only drive vehicles which your Kiwi licence entitles you to drive, must follow all of your state’s road rules and regulations, must not have been disqualified from driving, and must not hold a suspended/cancelled/expired or otherwise withdrawn licence.

-As a resident, if you do not hold a foreign licence, you will have to pass a Driver Knowledge Test in order to receive a learner’s permit.
-You may then continue through Australia’s provisional licences, which, if successful, will award you with a full licence to drive.
+As a resident, if you do not hold a foreign licence, you have to pass a Driver Knowledge Test to receive a learner’s permit.
+You may then continue through Australia’s provisional licences, which, if successful, awards you with a full licence to drive.

-The information below will help you find out more about applying for a driver’s licence and registering a car in your state or territory:
+The information below helps you find out more about applying for a driver’s licence and registering a car in your state or territory:

 Migrants in Australia

 Generally speaking, the vast majority of Australians welcome migrants with open arms.
-Ours is a multicultural country that people of all different backgrounds and races call home, and new arrivals can all find a place for themselves and their families in this wide brown land.
-The 2011 census revealed that there were 5.3 million migrants in Australia, which means more than a quarter of the population was born overseas.
+It’s a multicultural country that people of all different backgrounds and races call home, and new arrivals can all find a place for themselves and their families in this wide brown land.
+According to the Australian Bureau of Statistics, in 2019, 7.5 million migrants lived in Australia, with 570,000 of those from New Zealand.

 The Recent Arrivals Survey and the Local Area Survey, written by Monash University’s Professor Andrew Markus, studied the experience of recent migrants to Australia.
-Eighty-one per cent of respondents were happy with life in Australia, though roughly four out of 10 immigrants of non-English speaking background did report discrimination due to skin colour, ethnic origin or religion.
+Eighty-one per cent of respondents were happy with life in Australia, though roughly four out of 10 immigrants of a non-English speaking background reported discrimination due to skin colour, ethnic origin or religion.

-Having said that, anyone who has ever moved to a new country will know that it can often help to be around fellow expats when you settle in Australia.
-This can help you overcome the pangs of homesickness, get advice from people who have migrated before, and help you stay in touch with your culture and heritage.
+Having said that, anyone who has ever moved to a new country knows that it may help to be around fellow ex-pats while you settle into Australia.
+This can help you overcome the pangs of homesickness, receive advice from people who have migrated before, and help you stay in touch with your culture and heritage.

-Large concentrations of migrants from different countries tend to group together in different areas of the country.
-For example, Melbourne has a large Greek population, Parramatta is home to plenty of Indian expats, while a large number of British expats now call Perth home.
+Large concentrations of migrants from different countries tend to group in different areas of the country.
+For example, Brisbane has a large Kiwi community; Parramatta is home to plenty of Indian ex-pats, while many British ex-pats now call Perth home.